Subway Tile Backsplash Install

 Demo and Repair

-Cutting out the legacy drywall revealed that the previous reno flipper had indeed skimped on more than just surface finish details.
-The bumped-out kitchen sink window ledge had literally zero insulation to keep out winter freeze drafts, which explained the previous burst pipes plumbing emergency.
+Again, cutting out the legacy drywall revealed that the previous reno flipper had indeed skimped on more than just surface finish details.
+The bumped-out kitchen sink window ledge had zero insulation to keep out winter freeze drafts, which explained the previous burst pipes plumbing emergency.

 Button Up